spacelift-io/user-documentation/docs/concepts/stack/stack-settings.md

 !!! info
     Runner image can be overridden by the [runtime configuration](../configuration/runtime-configuration/#runner_image-setting) specified in the `.spacelift/config.yml` file.

+!!! warning
+    On the public worker pool, Docker images can only be pulled from [allowed registries](../../integrations/docker.md#allowed-registries-on-public-worker-pools).
+On private workers, images can be stored in any registry, including self-hosted ones.

 ### Worker pool

 ## Terraform-specific settings